Vyral/joshua-holt/_posts/2022-07-08-the-advantages-of-getting-a-pre-inspection.md

 {% include excerpt.html %}

-Should you consider getting your home pre inspected before you put it on the market?
+Should you consider getting your home pre-inspected before you put it on the market?
 It may sound counterintuitive, but there are plenty of good reasons to inspect your home when selling.
 Today I’ll share a few reasons why having a pre-inspection is beneficial to you as a seller.&nbsp;

 **You can watch my full explanation in the video above or skip to each topic using the timestamps provided:**